 Mistakes Happen – Even to Best Selling Authors

 Rick Riordan has become the author that many writers aspire to be.
 He not only writes books, he does it for a living.
-Two of them have been turned into 20141025_105710movies.
+Two of them have been turned into movies.
 And children will drag their parents into Boston on a Saturday morning and stand in line to get into a crowded church just for a chance to see him speak.

 Riordan told his audience at the Boston Book Festival about how he got started as a writer, including his first rejection at age 14.
 His mother framed it, and it was the only thing to survive the fire that burned down his family’s home.